By Susan P. Joyce

 These days, the most effective way to find a job is to attract employers to you.
 How can you do that?
-By creating and maintaining public profiles on these 6 powerful Websites.
+By creating and maintaining public profiles on these 6 powerful Websites -- the foundation of your Personal SEO (Search Engine Optimization).

-The payoff for you will be substantial and long-term.
+The payoff for you will be substantial and long-term -- a shorter job search and a better career going forward.

-The good news is that these sites are free for you to use, currently.
-The bad news is that this will take some time and work to create and to manage.
-Not a lot because much of what you create for one site (LinkedIn, for example) can be used with minor modifications on other sites.
+The good news is that all these sites are free for you to use, currently.
+The bad news is that this will take some time and work to create and to manage your visibility.
+But, don't feel you must start everything at once.
+Start with your LinkedIn Profile and go on from there.
+If you have time for only one of these "magnets,"LinkedIn is where you should spend your time.

 In addition, these effort will pay off for you when you have captured the interest of a recruiter or potential employer who researches you to see what information is available about you on the Web because they will find these sites, often at the top of the first page of search results.